-Simply enrolling in a program of study does not guarantee graduation.
-To be eligible for graduation and have your final transcript sent to the Board of Nursing the student MUST:
+Enrolling in a program of study does not guarantee graduation.
+In order for a student to be eligible for graduation and to have his/her final transcript sent to the Board of Nursing the student MUST:

-- Successfully complete the curriculum by earning at least a minimum passing academic grade of 80% in each course - 2.
-Achieve a satisfactory on each clinical course - 3.
-Demonstrate satisfactory attendance as evident by 90% attendance of each course - Successfully complete designated Standardized Comprehensive Exams at the established benchmark stated in the Integrated Nursing Concepts Course Syllabus. - 5.
-Meet all financial obligations. - All requirements for program completion shall be met by the last official day of Integrated Nursing Concepts Course.
+- 1. Successfully complete the curriculum by earning at least a minimum passing academic grade of 80% in each course - 2.
+Achieve a Pass in each clinical course. - 3.
+Demonstrate satisfactory attendance as evident by 90% attendance of each course - 4.
+Successfully complete the designated Standardized Comprehensive Exams at the established benchmark stated in the Integrated Nursing Concepts Course Syllabus. - 5.
+Meet all financial obligations. - 6.
+Meet all requirements for program completion by the last official day of the Integrated Nursing Concepts Course.